I’ve wanted to talk about this for a while, had this topic sitting in my notes for months. I just didn’t think it fit what I usually write about.

 Still, now that everyone is telling you to "just get your multi", it might feel like progress again, like you’re finally doing something about your situation.
 But doing something doesn’t mean doing the right thing.

 Option A sounds right because it's what every pilot genuinely thinks,.
 And it's a faulty belief.
-Hours alone don't get you the job.
+Experience obviously matters to an extent.
+But hours alone don't get you the job.

 The question at that point is "why am I really not getting hired, and what would actually fix that?"